 Betsy has served on the NYC chapter steering committee of Emerging Practitioners in Philanthropy and on the Board of Third Wave Fund.
 She has a Masters in Urban and Regional Planning from UCLA and is also a graduate of Stanford University, where she majored in Comparative Studies in Race and Ethnicity.
 She currently resides in Brooklyn with her husband, Adam.

-Eddy Morales supports The Workers Lab fundraising and communication strategy.
+Eddy Morales oversees The Workers Lab fundraising and communication strategy.
 He is the founder and principal of Morales Public Relations (MPR), a firm dedicated to elevating progressive ideals through relationship cultivation, strategy, and communications.
-He is a seasoned activist, donor advisor, and strategist in the political and non-profit worlds with more than 10 years of experience at organizations such as the United States Student Association, Center for Community Change, VotoLatino, Crossroad Campaigns, and most recently as the Director of the Latino Engagement Fund at the Democracy Alliance.
+He is a seasoned activist, donor advisor, and strategist in the political and non-profit worlds with more than 10 years of experience at organizations such as the United States Student Association, Center for Community Change, VotoLatino, Crossroad Campaigns, and most recently as a Director at the Democracy Alliance.

 Eddy carefully cultivates long-term and trusted relationships with political leaders, elected officials, media sources, and influential decision makers.
 He has established effective and efficient processes for prospecting, engaging, and cultivating these relationships with major donors and labor unions to support federal, state, and local political campaigns, organizations, and PACs that empower the most vulnerable communities.